js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **not**<`T`\>(`predicate`): [`Predicate`](modules.md#predicate)<`T`\>

-Composes a predicate, which will negate the given one.
+Creates a new predicate function, which will negate the given one.

 **`Since`**